conmas/site/_posts/2014-08-04-facebook-forever.md

 As Facebook splices up its mobile offerings into more and more single-purpose or targeted apps, it becomes increasingly easy to replace many of your smartphone’s functions with complementary Facebook solutions.
 When everything you want to do can be done with a Facebook app or service, the company is closer to achieving their goal of building their own cohesive mobile platform.
 In part 3, we’ll examine the building blocks of Facebook’s next chapter—a mobile and wearable platform that could replace the web altogether.

-## Part 3: a wearable platform to replace the web
+## A wearable platform to replace the web

 In just over a decade, Facebook has grown its user base to unimaginable heights and has built an empire that dominates the web.
 As the company has begun to set its sights on mobile in recent years, it has also started considering what comes next—and making tactical plays to ensure its future success.
 Going beyond [strategic acquisitions](http://www.punchkickinteractive.com/blog/2014/08/04/facebook-forever-assimilating-every-great-mobile-experience) and [the addition of competitive features](http://www.punchkickinteractive.com/blog/2014/08/06/facebook-forever-part-2-growing-mobile-features-to-include-everything), Facebook has been laying the foundation for a mobile and wearable platform that will outlast the web, and perhaps guarantee the company’s continued dominance for the next decade.